 Glassnode pricing and plans: what each tier buys you

+Those figures are from Glassnode’s own Studio pricing page as of 2 August 2026 (source); Studio pricing is also separate from Glassnode’s Research subscriptions, which are billed on their own tiers.
 Pricing shifts over time, so confirm the current rate before subscribing.
-Start on Community to learn the language; only pay once a specific metric is changing how you actually size positions.
-Most serious solo traders live on Pro.
-Institutional is for teams and quant workflows.
+Start on Standard to learn the language; only pay once a specific metric is changing how you actually size positions.
+Most serious solo traders live on Advanced — and should know going in that it is a once-a-day picture with no API.
+Professional is for teams and quant workflows.

 Where Glassnode wins, and where it falls short

 The strengths are real.
-Glassnode’s exchange-wallet labeling is among the most respected in the field, so you can usually trust whether an outflow is a known exchange or noise.
-The historical depth lets you compare today against multiple past cycles.
+Glassnode’s exchange-wallet labeling is among the most respected in the field — though “respected” is not the same as verified, since no on-chain provider can prove attribution from public data alone, and the clustering heuristics the whole industry relies on show wildly uneven accuracy from one service to the next (Müller et al., 2026).
+The historical depth, up to 15+ years on Professional, lets you compare today against multiple past cycles.
 The API is reliable for building alerts and bots, and the published research is worth reading even if you never open the dashboard.

 The weaknesses are just as real, and worth naming plainly: